-MENA Dialogues is a video series produced by the Middle East and North African Studies Program at Northwestern University and consisting of interviews with leading scholars, artists, and writers.
-We host a vibrant speakers series throughout the academic year.
-With MENA Dialogues we engage our guest speakers and visiting scholars in conversations about their research and publications and explore ideas in a dynamic format.
+MENA Dialogues was a video series produced by the Middle East and North African Studies Program at Northwestern University from January 2017 through June 2018, consisting of interviews with some of our guest speakers, visiting scholars and writers-in-residence.

 WENDY PEARLMAN ON HER ORAL HISTORY OF THE SYRIAN CONFLICT

 On June 7, 2018, MENA director Brian Edwards interviewed MENA faculty member Wendy Pearlman about her book We Crossed a Bridge and it Trembled: Voices from Syria (2017).
 Pearlman is the Koldyke Outstanding Teaching Associate Professor of Political Science at Northwestern and a core faculty member of the university’s Middle East and North African Studies Program.
 Her other books include Violence, Nonviolence, and the Palestinian National Movement (2011) and Occupied Voices: Stories of Everyday Life from the Second Intifada (2003).

 MARC LYNCH on arab media, academic blogging & the changing regional order of the middle east

 On January 8, 2018, MENA director Brian Edwards interviewed Marc Lynch, Professor of Political Science and International Affairs at George Washington University, director of the Project on Middle East Political Science (POMEPS), a contributing editor at The Monkey Cage blog, and the author of The New Arab Wars: Uprisings and Anarchy in the Middle East (2016) and Voices of the New Arab Public: Iraq, al-Jazeera, and Middle East Politics Today (2007).